birkoss/ukulele-ionic2/readme.md

 * Chords Detail : Scroll to the correct position

-* Scale Builder : When chromatic on a flat, use the flat
+* Scale Builder : See if a flat should be reversed or not